fixongbg/SCART666/README.md

     sudo ./build

-....wait for compiling to be done.
+....wait for the compiling to be done.
+Then type:

     git clone https://github.com/fix-ON/SCART666.git